CarterFaceySmith/nodeStockInformationServer/README.md

 - `listPerPage`: Defines the number of items to display per page.
 It defaults to 15 if not specified in the environment variables.
 - `requestRateLimit`: Sets the maximum number of requests allowed.
 It defaults to 100 if not specified in the environment variables.

+Proposed configs:
+- `redisPort`: Sets the server port for your Redis instance if you have configured the commented code in.
+- `cacheDuration`: Defines the length of time in seconds to hold cached query data for in your configured Redis instance.
+- `secretKey`: Set the secret key variable of your Redis instance if configured.

 You can use `export <ENV VAR NAME>=X` to customise these before starting the application.

 ## Testing